ACV Buyer's Guide

 • Powersports, heavy equipment, electric vehicles, and Class 4 or higher vehicles

-1. The defect or condition for which arbitration is sought is valid and has an ACV estimated repair cost of $800 or more (in each case, as determined by ACV pursuant to ACV’s Arbitration Policy).
+1. The defect or condition for which arbitration is sought is valid and has an ACV estimated repair cost above the minimum arbitration threshold.

 1. The vehicle sale amount does not exceed 110% of the estimated vehicle amount determined by ACV in its sole discretion.